madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 I will explain the major ideas of the paper without the formalism and with numerous examples.

-I want this post to be understandable with easy.
+I want this post to be understandable with ease.
 If you find yourself confused or bored at any point or found some terms that are not very well explained, contact me via Twitter or emal (both on [my homepage](https://dodisturb.me)).